ewerttrewe/flask-real-time-web-analytics/README.md

 > **Disclaimer:** Flask REST API that mimics the behaviour of real time web analytics services.
 It manages basic tracking data statistics for registered sites by registered users.
-It was a project in which i wanted to implement caching with Redis, so it was done for educational purposes only...MIT License
+It was a project in which i wanted to implement caching with Redis, so it was done for educational purposes only...

+MIT License

 Copyright (c) [year] [fullname]